istiaq-ahsan/assignment-9-project/README.md

 3. **User Dashboard and Profile Management**
    After logging in, users can access a personalized dashboard to view and update their profile information.
 They can easily manage their account, update details, and track their activities.

+4. **Forgot Password Feature**
+   If a user forgets their password, they can easily reset it by clicking on the "Forgot Password" .
+A password reset email will be sent to their registered Gmail account, allowing them to securely create a new password and regain access to their account.

 ## 📚 Technologies Used

 - **HTML**